cncf/xds/doc/orca/orca-spec.md

 ![Sidecar Integration Diagram](./orca-spec-sidecar.jpg)

-The advantage of a sidecar model is that the application requires no modification as in the example service A above.
+The advantage of a sidecar model is that the application requires no modification (as in the example of Service A above) to report generic, host-level metrics like CPU or memory utilization, which the sidecar can determine/gather from the runtime environment.

+However, a significant limitation of the sidecar model is that it cannot natively report application-specific custom metrics or query costs (e.g., database records accessed, cache misses, or internal queue depths) without explicit application-level cooperation.
+To report application-specific metrics in a sidecar model, the application must still integrate with a metrics/observability library (as shown in Service B above) to expose those metrics to the sidecar.

 A disadvantage of this approach is that it requires changes to how DPLB operators operationally manage their backends, introducing a binary that will require upgrades and version management.
 This might not be a concern in a service mesh architecture where a sidecar can be taken as given.

 Service B above links with an observability library such as OpenTelemetry that provides support for custom metrics.
 This enables the sidecar to collect additional telemetry data for the ORCA reports.